 How and when we collect your fees

-We will invoice you between July and October each year.
+We will invoice you from July onwards each year.
 We will issue a single invoice covering your FCA fee plus fees and levies for any other regulatory organisations, as appropriate.

 Where your total fees exceed £50,000 in the previous year, we will invoice you for 50% of that fee, payable by 1st April.
 This is called our ‘on account’ fee.

 Read about our annual fee cycle.

 You can also read our latest consultation papers and policies on fees.

 You must pay by the due date, which is usually 30 days from the date of the invoice we send you.